hendrikschilling/FASP/README.md

     "opt_w" : 4
 }
 ```
-Note that the first trace has a special imporatance as it is used to set the size of the trace as well as for estimating winding number offsets and to provide normal regularization, so it should be the largest and most complete trace.
+Note that the first trace has a special importance as it is used to set the size of the trace as well as for estimating winding number offsets and to provide normal regularization, so it should be the largest and most complete trace.

 ### Parameters

 - trace_mul: step size relative to the base surface step size
 - dist_w: weight of distance loss regulating the distance between quad corners
-- straight_w: weight of the straighness loss on the surface, higher = smoother, less detailed, lower chance of artifacts
+- straight_w: weight of the straightness loss on the surface, higher = smoother, less detailed, lower chance of artifacts
-- surf_w: weight of the data term (surface loss), higher = more detailed surface, note that the output surface gets reprojected to the source trace surface, so where inputs are available the output surface will always follow closely the sources and this value is just relevant for the modeling.
+- surf_w: weight of the data term (surface loss), higher = more detailed surface, note that the output surface gets re-projected to the source trace surface, so where inputs are available the output surface will always follow closely the sources and this value is just relevant for the modeling.
 - z_loc_loss_w: step size relative to the base surface step size
 - wind_w: loss on winding number location: required so the solve can't switch to a different sheet which is close by
 - wind_th: winding number threshold, if the winding number changed to above this threshold it is considered to be on another wrap and ignored